Non-thermal plasma density redistribution in planetary magnetospheres due to ion-cyclotron waves: Conclusions

 We have analytically studied the effects of the non-thermal properties of velocity distributions observed in different planetary magnetospheres on the field-aligned plasma density redistribution induced by PF from traveling EMIC waves, using a dipole model of the geomagnetic field in a low-beta approximation.
 We have shown that the nonlinear plasma density solution due to PF in non-thermal plasmas resembles a second-kind phase transition, consistent with previous work \citep{Guglielmi_Hayashi_Lundin_Potapov_1999}.
 Furthermore, we calculated how the critical parameter $\Lambda_c$ for the phase transition varies with the plasma beta $\beta$, the kappa parameter $\kappa$, and the L-shell.
 For values above $\Lambda_c$, which would mainly depend on the wave amplitude responsible for the PF, plasma accumulation at the equator is predicted.
 This result is consistent with previous studies \citep{Allan_1993,Guglielmi_Hayashi_Lundin_Potapov_1999,Nekrasov_Feygin_2018}, which show accumulation at the geomagnetic field minimum, and specifically at the equator for a dipole geomagnetic model.

 As expected in low-beta plasmas, non-thermal and finite-temperature effects do not alter the qualitative behavior of plasma redistribution.
 Nevertheless, we found that the effects of the Kappa distribution and plasma beta counteract plasma accumulation at the geomagnetic field minimum due to the PF.
-We also demonstrated that this nonlinear effect is potentially relevant across planetary magnetospheres of the solar system, depending on the region and local plasma conditions under consideration.
+We also demonstrated that this nonlinear effect may be relevant across planetary magnetospheres in the solar system, depending on the region and local plasma conditions.
 For instance, taking a low plasma beta, we found that for $\kappa = 2$, the equatorial density enhancement relative to the density minimum is less than $2\%$ compared to the $6\%$ in the Maxwellian case.

 These results agree with \citet{allan_1992}, who, using a box-model simulation of the Earth's magnetosphere, showed that the nonlinear plasma density enhancement induced by PF from fast magnetosonic waves increases at lower local plasma beta.
 In the case of non-thermal plasmas considered here, the effect of the plasma beta is amplified by the Kappa distribution, reducing density enhancement.
 This result is especially relevant, given that measured kappa values in planetary magnetospheres of our solar system typically range from 2 to 10 in low-beta regions \citep{Schardt_1983, Krimigis_etal_1986, Mauk_1987, Krimigis_etal_1989, Mauk_etal_1996, Dialynas_etal_2009}, well within the validity of our approximation.
 We also found that the critical parameter $\Lambda_c$ for the phase transition increases linearly with plasma beta, with a steeper slope at low kappa.
 It decreases with frequency, though more slowly for small $\kappa$, and decreases with L-shell, with negligible dependence on $\kappa$.